 The adaptive expectations hypothesis.
 The theory that people base their expectations of inflation on past inflation rates.

 In more complicated adaptive expectation models, different weightings can be given to past years and how much inflation was different to predicted inflation.

-Limitations of Adaptive Expectations
+Limitations of adaptive expectations

 The model is rather simplistic, assuming people base future predictions on what happened in the past.
 In the real world, past data is one of many factors that influence future behaviour.
 In particular adaptive expectations is limited if inflation is on an upward or downward trend.
-These limitations led to the development of rational expectations which incorporated many factors in to the decision making process.
+These limitations led to the development of rational expectations which incorporated many factors into the decision making process.

 Rational expectation is a model which suggests that people are more forward-looking and do not get caught out.
 For example, if the government offer inflationary tax cut or interest cut, then people expect inflation to occur, rather than wait for it to occur.